Exclusive: After Quitting Last Year, Senior U.S. Intelligence Official Now Talks

 With her degree in functional morphology zoology completed, the CIA's Office of Scientific and Weapons Research hired Gordon in 1980 to analyze Soviet biological warfare.

-"I think I never did what I was hired to do," she says, "but the foundation, both in hard core math and engineering, applied to living systems turned out to be a pretty cool combination for intelligence."
+"I think I never did what I was hired to do," she says, "but the foundation, both in hard-core math and engineering, applied to living systems turned out to be a pretty cool combination for intelligence."

 At the time, Gordon recalls, there were no more than 10 female professionals in an office with a staff of about 100.

-"I would say probably the most abundant [female CIA employees] were in the support disciplines and the least abundant were in operations, and science and technology," says Gordon.
+"I would say probably the most abundant [female CIA employees] were in the support disciplines and the least abundant were in operations, and science and technology," Gordon says.
 "And so I was at the intersection of those."

-It was a combination of hard core engineering with uncertain intelligence, and it appealed to Gordon.
+It was a combination of hard-core engineering with uncertain intelligence, and it appealed to Gordon.

 "You are looking at things at a distance — you are seeing some observables, but you're trying to discern what's happening from incomplete information," she says of her formative spy work.
 "And so it kind of just resonated with my curiosity, my kind of scientific bent and the love of trying to figure out what's going on, without bias."